 At a conference of Ministers held in July, 1949, to consider the diversion of the Snowy River, it was decided that, by diversion of streams in the Snowy Mountains area, an average of approximately 440,000 acre feet per annum would be added to the Murray River (see para.
 4, Snowy Mountains Hydro-electric Scheme, p.
-259) and that a storage of not less than 1,500,000 acre feet should be provided in order to give additional regulation of the Murray River itself as well as to provide for regulation of the diverted waters.
+257) and that a storage of not less than 1,500,000 acre feet should be provided in order to give additional regulation of the Murray River itself as well as to provide for regulation of the diverted waters.
 Hydro-electric potentialities would also affect the size of the storage.

 The River Murray Commission investigated the position and found that an increase in capacity of 500,000 acre feet in storage on the Upper Murray River above Albury was the maximum that was economically justifiable for the regulation for irrigation purposes of the waters of the Upper Murray River and of waters added from the Snowy River.
-The Commission agreed that this increase could be provided best by increasing the size of the Hume Reservoir from its previously designed capacity of 2,000,000 acre feet to 2,500,000 acre feet, but if additional storages for hydro-electric purposes become justified in the future, better provision could be made at some other site.
+The Commission agreed that this increase could best be provided by increasing the size of the Hume Reservoir from its previously designed capacity of 2,000,000 acre feet to 2,500,000 acre feet, but if additional storages for hydro-electric purposes become justified in the future, better provision could be made at some other site.
 It subsequently recommended to the contracting Governments that the River Murray Waters Agreement be amended to provide for this enlargement of the Hume Reservoir to 2,500,000 acre feet.
 A conference of Ministers considered the recommendation in July, 1954, and agreed to the enlargement.
-In addition, it was agreed that the Commission should be given power to construct regulators and to carry out such other work on the River Murray between Tocumwal and Echuca as it considered necessary to reduce the losses from the regulated flow in that stretch of the river.
+In addition, it was agreed that the Commission should be given power to construct regulators and to carry out such other work on the Murray River between Tocumwal and Echuca as it considered necessary to reduce the losses from the regulated flow in that stretch of the river.
 The amended Agreement was ratified in the Parliaments of the Commonwealth and the three States and was proclaimed on 7th April, 1955.
-In view of the proposed diversions by the Snowy Mountains Authority to and from the River Murray, and for other reasons, amendments to those sections of the River Murray Waters Agreement dealing with the distribution of the waters of the Murray were considered desirable.
-Following Ministerial conferences, amendments were ratified by the four Parliaments concerned and came into force on 6th November, 1958.
+In view of the proposed diversions by the Snowy Mountains Authority to and from the Murray River, and for other reasons, amendments to those sections of the River Murray Waters Agreement dealing with the distribution of the waters of the Murray were considered desirable.
+Following ministerial conferences, amendments were ratified by the four Parliaments concerned and came into force on 6th November, 1958,

-The estimated quantity (in acre feet) of water diverted during 1959-60 from the Murray and its tributaries for irrigation and other purposes under the River Murray Agreement was as follows:-New South Wales, 2,163,000; Victoria, 2,942,000; South Australia, 292,000; a total of 5,397,000 acre feet.
+The estimated quantity (in acre feet) of water diverted during 1960-61 from the Murray and its tributaries for irrigation and other purposes under the River Murray Agreement was as follows:-New South Wales, 2,324,000; Victoria, 2,296,000; South Australia, 230,000; a total of 4,850,000 acre feet.

 (iii) River Murray Works.
-One of the major works of the Murray River Scheme is the Hume Reservoir, situated just below the junction of the Murray and Mitta Mitta Rivers, 10 miles above Albury, forming a lake of 33,000 acres.
-The design comprises a mass concrete spillway and outlet works extending 1,000 feet and an earthen embankment 110 feet high extending for 4,000 feet across the river flats.
-The length of the total structure is approximately one mile.
-Work is nearly completed on the enlargement of the reservoir to its approved capacity of 2,500,000 acre feet.
-The fixed spillway was completed to its final level in May, 1957, and installation of flood gates to raise the level a further 24 feet was completed in September, 1958.
-The anchoring of the concrete section of the dam to the underlying rock by pre-stressed cables was still in progress in September, 1960.
-As this work proceeds, the storage can be progressively increased and raised to its approved capacity on completion of the work.
+One of the major works of the Murray River Scheme is the Hume Reservoir, situated just below the junction of the Murray and Mitta Rivers, 10 miles above Albury, forming a lake of 56,000 acres.
+The design comprises a mass concrete spillway and outlet works extending 1,000 feet and an earthen embankment 110 feet high extending for 4,000 feet across the river flats, the length of the total structure being approximately one mile.
+Work on the enlargement of the reservoir to its approved capacity was completed in August, 1961.